 This minor prepares students for leadership in settings marked by religious and cultural diversity.
 Students pursuing this minor will have the opportunity to learn the theory and practice of engagement with others across differences in religion and worldview.
-The minor culminates in a practicum in which students lead an interfaith project. www.ozarks.edu/academics/what-can-i-study/interfaith-studies) Advisors, Dr. David Daily, Dr. William Eakin
+The minor culminates in a practicum in which students lead an interfaith project. www.ozarks.edu/academics/what-can-i-study/interfaith-studies)

-MINOR: Consists of 18 hours to include the following:
+MINOR A minor in Interfaith Studies consists of 18 hours to include the following:

-PHL 1113 Ethics, Religions, and Cultures OR PHL 1013 Ethics
+PHL 1113 Ethics, Religions, Cultures OR PHL 1013 Ethics